isomerpages/govtech-corp/media/technews/_posts/2024-12-10-post-The Unsung Hero: How Data Engineering Powers Insights for Public Health in Singapore.md

 <p>With the country’s population<a href="https://www.straitstimes.com/singapore/s-pore-population-crosses-6-million-mark" rel="noopener noreferrer nofollow" target="_blank"> hitting 6 million</a> and
 continuing to climb, efforts to ensure a healthy society have become even more urgent.
-HPB’s initiatives across different health domains, such as nutrition, physical activity, mental well-being and health screeningexemplify the government’s commitment to fostering healthier lifestyles.
+HPB’s initiatives across different health domains, such as nutrition, physical activity, mental well-being and health screening exemplify the government’s commitment to fostering healthier lifestyles.
 An added
 bonus: they also generate valuable data to deepen our understanding of citizens’ lifestyles.&nbsp;</p>
-<p></p>
 <p>Combining information on citizens’ demographics, participation rates,
 and behavioural trends can help identify citizen segments in greater need of behaviour changes.
 This data allows the organisation to identify gaps